-AUT University offers a range of Pre-Degree, Undergraduate and Postgraduate programmes in the Mental Health area that aim to provide New Zealand with exceptional and progressive experts in the many fields of mental health.
+AUT offers a range of pre-degree, undergraduate and postgraduate programmes in the mental health area that aim to provide New Zealand with exceptional and progressive experts in the many fields of mental health.

-Our programmes respond directly to the constantly evolving problems of a changing and often stressful society - Supporting AUT's Mental Health programmes are a number of key research Institutes and Centres such as the National Institute for Public Health and Mental Health Research.
+Our mental health and addictions programmes respond directly to the constantly evolving problems of a changing and often stressful society.
+Supporting AUT's mental health and addictions programmes are a number of key research institutes and centres such as the National Institute for Public Health and Mental Health Research.

 Bachelor of Health Science in Health Promotion